 You have 2 options when your home loan has been declined by a bank –

 - Option 1: Speak with your Mortgage Broker about applying for another loan with another bank.

 - Option 2: Provided you signed the contract of sale subject to finance, let your solicitor know you were unsuccessful with finance.
 They can terminate the contract and get your deposit refunded.

 Step #3: Arrange building & pest inspection

-Building & Pest reports are what I would consider the most common, and almost mandatory cost when buying a house.
+Building & Pest reports are what we would consider the most common and almost mandatory cost when buying a house.

-These reports look at the building (structural soundness) and pest – to check you aren’t flatting with termites or white ants.
+These reports look at the building’s structural soundness and pests to ensure you aren’t flatting with termites or white ants.

 A typical building inspection for a 4 bedroom home can cost $400-500 and pest inspection $200-300 – the good news is you can save a few hundred dollars by getting a combined building and pest report for around $500-600.